 So if you ask “How hard do I have to climb to participate in international Paraclimbing competitions”, the answer is complex and begins with “It depends …”.

 AL1 (sitting in a wheelchair, no control over their lower body) athletes campus everything.
 Overhanging walls are preferred so that legs won’t scratch over the wall.

 AU1 (upper arm amputee) can only use one arm for climbing.
 So the climbing style is campusing with one arm.
 Traverses, overhanging walls and big moves on big holds are not desired in this category.
 Putting more footholds can help athletes to position their body in a better way and to avoid left/right differences.
 It shall be no difference if the left or right arm is missing.
-Climbing difficulties range from 5c-6b in this category.
+Climbing difficulties range from 5c-6b in this sport class.

 AU2 (lower arm amputee) have one full arm and one stump to climb.
 The nature of this stump (length, diameter, pain resistance) can be very different and this decides also about the way it can be used as “hook”.
 The use of finger pockets and pinching is not possible with one arm, the athletes rely on precise footwork.
 Routesetting can avoid a lot of left/right differences by adding more footholds.
-Difficulties range from 6b to 7b in this category.
+Difficulties range from 6b to 7b in this sport class.

 If the walls are steep, two topropes are used.
 One from the top and a second one lower down which avoid falling to the ground or large pendulum falls in the beginning of the route.

 Further information on Routesetting can be found in the official IFSC Paraclimbing Routesetting Guidelines.